Table of contents

 - anticipated commoditization of existing and future offerings

-Innovation is one of the key drivers behind the growth of global economy.
-On the other hand increasing competition from innovative challengers is forcing organizations of all sizes to focus on innovation and digitalization of their existing businesses .
-The foundation of systematic innovation is business strategy linked objectives, supporting culture and formal organization.
-The key elements of execution are innovation process and its key performance indicators.
-Best practices of innovation execution are efficient and transparent decision making that has courage to manage actively the innovation portfolio.
+Innovation is one of the key drivers behind the growth of the global economy.
+On the other hand, increasing competition from innovative challengers is forcing organizations of all sizes to focus on innovation and digitalization of their existing businesses.
+The foundation of systematic innovation is business strategy linked to objectives, supporting culture, and formal organization.
+The key elements of execution are the innovation process and its key performance indicators.
+Best practices of innovation execution are efficient and transparent decision-making that has the courage to manage actively the innovation portfolio.

-The purpose of this post is to form a high level summary of innovation.
+The purpose of this post is to form a high-level summary of innovation.
 We hope that we succeeded also to demonstrate that innovation is not magic or mystery, but it is a process like any other process.
-And when it is planned and executed properly it can have significant effect on the success of the organization.
+And when it is planned and executed properly, it can have a significant effect on the success of the organization.